 Beginning 29 days before every election, the Department opens its Voting Center in City Hall.
 All San Francisco voters are welcome to visit the Voting Center to register to vote, update registration, pick up or drop off a ballot, or request a replacement ballot.

 The City Hall Voting Center offers bilingual ballots, Voter Information Pamphlets, and assistance in English, Chinese, Spanish, and Filipino.
-The Voting Center also offers ballot facsimiles in Vietnamese and Korean.
+The Voting Center also offers ballot facsimiles in Burmese, Japanese, Korean, Thai, and Vietnamese.

 During the two months leading up to Election Day, and from 7 a.m. to 8 p.m. on Election Day, the Department supplements its year-round multilingual telephone and email support staff with a dedicated phone bank comprised of employees who are fluent in English and Chinese, Spanish, or Filipino.
 The Department also uses a service to provide interpreter assistance over the phone in over 200 languages.